StreisandEffect/streisand/README.md

 ### Running Streisand on Other Providers (Advanced) ###

-You can also run Streisand on new Ubuntu 16.04 server.
+You can also run Streisand on a new Ubuntu 16.04 server.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
 To do so, simply choose "Existing Server (Advanced)" from the menu after running `./streisand` and provide the IP address of the existing server when prompted.

-The server must be accessible using the `$HOME/id_rsa` SSH Key, and *root* is used as the connecting user by default.
+The server must be accessible using the `$HOME/id_rsa` SSH Key, and **root** is used as the connecting user by default.
 If your provider requires you to SSH with a different user than root (e.g. `ubuntu`) specify the `ANSIBLE_SSH_USER` environmental variable (e.g. `ANSIBLE_SSH_USER=ubuntu`) when you run `./streisand`.

 **Note:** Running Streisand against an existing server can be a destructive action!
 You will be potentially overwriting configuration files and must be certain that you are affecting the correct machine.